mono/monodevelop/README.md

 Users of Windows XP wishing to use this project are advised to read the instruction in this [fork](https://github.com/satyagraha/fsharpbinding/tree/windows-xp)

 ### Notes for Developers

+Note (as of 13/9/2013): the MonoDevelop/Xamarin Studio developers are preparing to incorporate the binding into all releases of MonoDevelop and Xamarin Studio.
+Some of the information below will be obsolete once this is done.

 To check things are working try a few different things somewhat at random:
   - Check the F# templates are appearing